top of page

 An authentic and artisanal process crafted by dedicated hands

-When the agave is ripe (7 to 10 years) the producer begins to cut out the "pencas" leaves from the agave, this is called "jima".
+When the agave is mature (7 to 10 years), the producer begins to cut the "pencas" leaves from the agave, a process called "jima."
+Only the heads will be cooked, as they contain most of the material that will be converted into

 fermentable sugars.